saraswathyamjith/saraswathyamjith/README.md

 ### 🌲 Illegal Logging Remote Sensing Detection
 • Developed a novel machine learning approach combining radar and satellite imagery to detect selective logging in tropical forests.
-• This project earned me a finalist position in the 2024 Regeneron Science Talent Search, recongition as the nation's top 40 young scientists. :contentReference[oaicite:0]{index=0}
+• This project earned me a finalist position in the 2024 Regeneron Science Talent Search, recongition as the nation's top 40 young scientists.

 ### 👗 Fittd.
 • Created **Fittd.**, a social fashion-sharing app that allows users to post and browse daily outfit inspirations.
-The app is available on the App Store. :contentReference[oaicite:2]{index=2}
+The app is available on the App Store.{index=2}

 ---